 Showing us how to make the most of a small space, our latest That Flat gives you a look inside the Hong Kong home of Jess Piatigorsky.
-As the Creative Director at Floristry at M&L, it comes as no surprise that her Sheung Wan studio is full of fresh, wild flowers and foliage, along with plenty of personal touches.
+As the Creative Director at The Floristry, it comes as no surprise that her Sheung Wan studio is full of fresh, wild flowers and foliage, along with plenty of personal touches.
 Showing us that you don’t need thousands of square feet to make your apartment feel like home, we love Jess’s laid back, yet curated style.
 When we popped round, Jess was cat sitting the studio cat, Ellie, who also seemed to be loving this cosy space.

 Tell us about your background and where you’re from?

 I grew up in North Wales and spent most of my adult life in London working in design and art direction.
 I moved out to HK two years ago to set up a floral design studio, The Floristry.
 I now split my time working on creative direction for The Floristry and other agency projects.

 Where do you live and why/how did you choose this flat as your Hong Kong home?